 You called your show The Kardashians Made Me Do It.
 What do they have to do with jihadi brides?

 I didn't want to call it that.
 I wanted to call it The Road to al-Baghdadi, but the Tricycle Theater putting the show on wouldn't let me because it was really worried that ISIS was going to turn up.

 Are you scared of that too?

 Everybody's scared.
 You'll never know the truth as long as there's fear, which is exactly what ISIS wants.
-I think they were worried somebody would turn up and kill people in the theatre for putting the show on.
-Which is not out of the realms of possibility... they thought it would end up on Twitter and, of course, ISIS are always on Twitter.
+I think the theater worried somebody would turn up and kill people for putting the show on.
+Which is not out of the realms of possibility...
+They thought it would end up on Twitter, and, of course, ISIS is always on Twitter.

 So why did you go for the Kardashians name instead?

 When the three girls from Bethnal Green went to join ISIS, their sister said, according to the Home Affairs Select Committee, "I can't understand why she's gone—she used to watch the Kardashians, you know?"
 That's what she told the government!
 I couldn't believe it!
 But I could understand.
 She was trying to say—look, she was normal.
 She watches the Kardashians like everyone else.